TrailingStop/TT-Trader/README.md

 - ByBit (in development)
 - KuCoin (in development)
 - HTX (in development)
-- let me know if you miss an exchange
+- let us know if you miss an exchange

 ## typical screenshot running an algo with 2 orders open